canonical/rockcraft/docs/explanation/rockcraft.rst

-Furthermore, Rockcraft is built on top of existing concepts and within the same family as `Snapcraft <https://snapcraft.io/docs/snapcraft-overview>`_ and `Charmcraft <https://juju.is/docs/sdk/charmcraft-cli-commands>`_, such that its adoption becomes seamless for those already used to building Snaps and Charms.
+Furthermore, Rockcraft is built on top of existing concepts and within the same family as `Snapcraft <https://snapcraft.io/docs/snapcraft-overview>`_ and `Charmcraft`_, such that its adoption becomes seamless for those already used to building Snaps and Charms.

 .. _Unit 42 / Znet: https://www.zdnet.com/article/96-of-third-party-container-applications-deployed-in-cloud-infrastructure-contain-known-vulnerabilities-unit-42/